kittykatattack/ga/README.md

 ![Treasure Hunter](/tutorials/screenshots/03.png)

-Let's find out a little more about these sprites are positioned on the canvas.
+Let's find out a little more about how these sprites are positioned on the canvas.

 ##### Positioning sprites

 All sprites have `x` and `y` properties that you can use to precisely position sprites on the canvas.
-The `x` and `y` values refer to the sprites' pixel coordinates relative to the top left corner of the canvas.
+The `x` and `y` values refer to the sprites' pixel coordinates relative to the canvas's top left corner.
 The top left corner has `x` and `y` values of 0.
 That means any positive `x` and `y` values you assign to sprites will position them left (`x`) and down (`y`) relative to that corner point.
 For example, Here's the